 Public Relations Committee (PR) manages the public view of Habitat.
 It uses all available media to broaden and sharpen awareness of Habitat’s mission, its goals, its needs, its partnerships, and its successes.
 It accomplishes this by creating messaging plans for public relations materials and campaigns.
 Team members provide the content required by the messaging plan and ensure it is distributed as widely as possible.
 The team considers and explores the use of all available media outlets including print, radio, TV, traditional mail, email, internet, and social media.
 If you are interested in joining any of these activities, please call the office at (908) 835-1300 and ask for a meeting with the PR chair.

 Hope in the Hills of Warren is an annual program where adults and youth partner to perform small home repair and yardwork projects for low-to-moderate income, elderly, and/or disabled homeowners.
-Planning for the 2023 campaign is underway.
-For more information, view to the HHW page.
+Planning for the 2024 campaign is underway.
+For more information, view the HHW page.